RUSLAN-SIMAKOV/TAXI/README.md

 $> docker run -p8080:8080 taxi:latest
 ```
 This will start application in Docker, and You can access it from the host machine at localhost:8080.

+Service used IN_MEMORY database H2.
+You can find it http://localhost:8080/taxi-console/
+Use URL jdbc:h2:mem:taxidb
+Login: sa
+Password: <leave field empty>
+Tap connect button.
 Enjoy to test everything)

 ## Author